meridian

 Licensed anatomy referenceStomach Meridian: Beginner Atlas uses the anatomy reference to connect map language with concrete point pages, not symptom inference.
 Use the written page task to understand the Stomach meridian without using it as personal health guidance, then treat the anatomy reference as a navigation aid only.ST36 ZusanliST25 TianshuST40 Fenglong

-How to read the Stomach Meridian Beginner Atlas visual
+How to read the Stomach meridian visual

 • Treat the Stomach meridian body image as a navigation aid for related point pages.